santoshchejarla/chsantoshkumar211.github.io/blog_md/uiuc_first_sem_experience.md

 <link rel="stylesheet" href="../css/sem1.css">
 <h2>My First semester experience at UIUC as an International Student</h2>

-*"Navigating a new culture and environment can be both exciting and challenging, but with the support of friends and a willingness to try new things, the journey can lead to personal and academic growth."*
+*"Navigating a new culture and environment can be both exciting and challenging, but with the support of family, friends and a willingness to try new things, the journey can lead to personal and academic growth."*

 As an international student from India, my first semester at the University of Illinois at Urbana-Champaign (UIUC) was filled with a mix of excitement and challenges.